woodard/libabigail/doc/manuals/abidw.rst

     library that the tool has to consider.
 The tool will thus filter out types that are not defined in public headers.

+  * ``--no-linux-kernel-mode``

+    Without this option, if abipkgiff detects that the binaries it is looking at are Linux Kernel binaries (either vmlinux or modules) then it only considers functions and variables which ELF symbols are listed in the __ksymtab and __ksymtab_gpl sections.

+    With this option, abipkgdiff considers the binary as a non-special ELF binary.
+It thus considers functions and variables which are defined and exported in the ELF sense.

   * ``--check-alternate-debug-info`` <*elf-path*>

     If the debug info for the file *elf-path* contains a reference to